Otto the Orange: Otto becomes official

-In the 1980s, a new Syracuse University mascot emerged and was described as a "juiced-up, bumbling citrus fruit from which two legs protrude", and quickly became popular on campus.
-Then, the mascot was simply known as "the Orange".
+In the 1980s, a new Syracuse University mascot emerged and was described by Sports Illustrated in 1984 as a "juiced-up, bumbling citrus fruit from which two legs protrude", and quickly became popular on campus.
+Then, the mascot was simply known as "the Orange", and was designed and crafted by Eric Heath, an SU cheerleader, according to the SU Archives.

+Early on the mascot had multiple monikers, including Clyde and Woody.
 In the summer of 1990, the cheerleaders and mascots were at Cheerleading Camp in Tennessee and the students who were chosen to suit up in the costume narrowed the field down to two potential names — "Opie" and "Otto" — as a new orange costume was made.
 It was concluded that the name "Opie" would lead to the inevitable rhyme with 'dopey', and settled on "Otto."
 Later that fall, word got out that the cheerleaders were calling the latest mascot costume Otto, and the name stuck.

 For 17 years the university did not settle on an "official" mascot until the chancellor appointed a group of students and faculty to create a mascot and logo.
-University administration considered introducing a new mascot (a wolf or lion were likely candidates), but the student body supported Otto.
-He was recognized as the official mascot of Syracuse University in December 1995 by Chancellor Buzz Shaw.
+University administration considered introducing a new mascot – a wolf ("An Orange Pack of Wolves") or lion were likely candidates – but the student body supported Otto.
+The Orange was recognized as the official mascot of Syracuse University in December 1995 by Chancellor Buzz Shaw.

 In 2016, Otto was named in the top-10 mascots in college football by Sports Illustrated.
+In the same year, Otto was ranked No. 1 mascot in the ACC by ESPN.

+On 12 August 2023, Otto was inducted in the Mascot Hall of Fame following a two-week online vote in May.

+In January 2024, the National Bobblehead Hall of Fame and Museum unveiled an Otto Bobblehead to celebrate the National Bobblehead Day on January 7.
+The museum previously released two versions of Otto bobblehead in 2017.
+One celebrated the 2003 basketball National championship while the other showed Otto with a lacrosse stick to honor 11 national championships of the Syracuse Orange men's lacrosse team.